krisk0/ek_fixes_and_tweaks/readme.md

 1. Unpack .zip.
 2. Remove `readme.md` and files you do not want installed.
 For instance, if you do not want to greatly slow-down your game, remove `ek_fixes_and_tweaks/common/defines/ek_defines.txt`.
-3. Copy all remaining files into `mod` directory, where you put `elder-kings-ck3.mod` file and `elder-kings-ck3` directory.
+3. Copy all remaining files into `mod` directory, where you put `elder-kings-ck3.mod` file.
 4. Activate via launcher called `dowser.exe`.

 For more details on manual mod installation, see [wiki](https://ck3.paradoxwikis.com/Modding#Installing_mods_manually).